kingston-aditya/Verse-GAN/README.md

-# Verse-GAN
+# VerseGAN
-This repository contains the code for Verse-GAN.
+This repository contains code for VerseGAN.